KDE/cutehmi/extensions/CuteHMI/Examples/I18N.0/README.md

 i18n: true
 ```

-This is important, because CuteHMI.Internationalizer relies on product metadata, when loading translation.
+This is important, because CuteHMI.Internationalizer relies on product metadata, when loading translations of dependent products.

 ## Translation files